 The bill passed easily in a House subcommittee meeting on Tuesday morning.
 It now heads to the full House Transportation Committee.

 Where it will no doubt sail through on the merits!
 Who says lawmakers cannot reach consensus!

 This entry was posted on Tuesday, February 16th, 2010 at 8:09 pm and is filed under Traffic safety.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.